Robust preparation of ground state phases under noisy imaginary time evolution: Results

 where $\sigma^+_{i}=(\sigma^x_{i}+i\sigma^y_{i})/2$ and we have introduced parameters $\lambda_{z,+}=\mu_{z,+}/\Delta\tau$ and $\mu_z=-\log(1-p),\ \mu_+=p$.
 The limit of weak noise, $p\ll 1$, gives $\mu_z\approx p + O(p^2)$ and in this case both $\lambda_z$ and $\lambda_+$ represent the effective noise rate, $\lambda_{z,+}\approx p/\Delta\tau$.
 The first sum in the Hamiltonian \eqref{eq:H_12_AD} represents a longitudinal field added to each leg of the Ising spin ladder, while the second sum is a non-Hermitian coupling along the rungs.
 The entire effective Hamiltonian \eqref{eq:H_eff_X_general},\eqref{eq:H_12_AD} is thus non-Hermitian; however, being completely real it possesses a $\mathcal{PT}$ symmetry \cite{Bender1998_pt_sym,Bender1999_pt_sym,Bender2005_pt_sym_rev} and its eigenvalues are either real or come in complex-conjugated pairs.

 If the Ising ladder has ferromagnetic couplings along its legs, the Hamiltonian \eqref{eq:H_12_AD}, in addition to breaking the strong $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, also breaks the weak $\mathbb{Z}_2$ symmetry generated by the simultaneous bit-flip on both legs of the ladder.
 Consequently, the ground state of the combined Hamiltonian \eqref{eq:H_eff_X_general},\eqref{eq:H_12_AD} is not expected to exhibit SSB.
 We confirm this by calculating the Binder cumulant as a function of the transverse field using DMRG for various lengths of the spin ladder, see Fig.~\ref{fig:dmrg_AD}(a).
 Note that the DMRG calculation here is done for a non-Hermitian Hamiltonian and yet yields a real ground state energy and observables, thus manifesting the aforementioned $\mathcal{PT}$ symmetry.
 As opposed to the $U_4$ versus $g$ plots presented earlier (see Fig.~\ref{fig:dmrg_Pauli_noise}), here the curves corresponding to different system sizes intersect at different $g$ values, demonstrating the absence of a scale invariant crossing, and, hence, the phase transition.
-This behavior of the Binder cumulant closely resembles the one occuring in the ferromagnetic mixed-field Ising chain, where it is well-known that the Ising symmetry and the SSB order are absent.
+This behavior of the Binder cumulant closely resembles the one occurring in the ferromagnetic mixed-field Ising chain, where it is well-known that the Ising symmetry and the SSB order are absent.
 Given these results, we conclude that the SSB ordered phase and phase transition present in the steady state of noiseless ITE under the ferromagnetic quantum Ising Hamiltonian does not survive when the ITE is subject to AD noise.
+In addition to computing $U_4$, we compute fidelity between the target ground state and the steady state of the noisy ITE in the presence of the AD noise using Eqs.~\eqref{eq:fidelity}-\eqref{eq:rho_overlap}.
+These results are presented in Appendix~\ref{sec:fidelity_AD}.